Why Teaching?

 • Eliminate tuition and fees associated with enrollment

-To meet the learning objectives of the SCRIPT experiential learning requirement, Peer Assistant courses require meaningful, reflective assignments that help you connect the experience to your academic and career pursuits.
+To meet the learning objectives of the SCRIPT requirement, courses require meaningful assignments that help you connect the experience to your academic and career pursuits.

-To receive a satisfactory grade, students are required to complete:
+To receive a satisfactory grade, students enrolled in JMC:3000 must complete a:

 1. Pre-experience survey